PowerPowder/CCNA-notes/chapter1.md

 NOTE: Ethernet is depicted as lines here to show that there are other devices connected but aren't important

 Data-link layer is for sending the packet to the next host/router (used for each hop).

+Data link protocols control the correct delivery of data over a physical link of a certain type.

 ### Data Encapsulation